 Once you have established a baseline, it is important to assess the business impact and cost to the organisation of the gaps and from this prioritise the focus.
 The downstream effects are not always easy to quantify as the cost associated with a particular issue may be small at a departmental level but much greater when viewed across the entire enterprise.
 For instance, the procurement team may not immediately see the benefits of enriching the vendor master file with longitude and latitude coordinates but the supply chain and risk teams will reap huge benefits.

 Addressing data quality used to require changes in the way we conduct our business and in our technology framework.
 It requires organisational commitment and long-term vision.
 The RAPid platform brings down these barriers, reduces complexity and put the powerful data technologies directly into the hands of the business user.

 They will enable you to drive new and exciting levels of commercial insight across the enterprise.

 These important tools we have developed are a blend of analysis, technology, and business involvement.
-When viewed from this perspective we are delivering you a pre-configured framework that identifies quality problems, scores data value and delivers you a structured easy to use framework that will accelerate the information that your decision makers are receiving.
+When viewed from this perspective we are delivering you a pre-configured framework that identifies quality problems, scores data value and delivers you a structured easy to use a framework that will accelerate the information that your decision-makers are receiving.

 It could be construed by some as being a rather dull topic so we are increasingly employing gamification techniques.
 These high vision tracking and scoring dashboards turn a “dull topic” into a game that everyone can influence and track.
 Whilst enabling the management report up and manage down in an easy interesting and engaging manner.